adrfantini/academic-kickstart/content/home/experience.md

   location = "Trieste, Italy"
   date_start = "2009​-10-01"
   date_end = "2012-11-26"
-  description = """Thesis title: _Use of the Arduino microcontroller to carry out measurements in the teaching of Physics in laboratories_ (in Italian)"""
+  description = """Thesis title: _Use of the Arduino microcontroller to carry out measurements in the teaching of Physics in laboratories_ (in Italian)"""-->

 +++